PradeepJigalur/velero/site/content/posts/2021-04-26-Dev-Guide-for-Velero-with-MinIO-on-MAC.md

     ```

 ### 5. Install the Velero Client
-- Install Velero by following the instructions at
+- Install Velero by following the instructions at:
   https://velero.io/docs/v1.6/basic-install/#option-2-github-release

 - Ensure Velero is installed properly by running the below command: